Jennie Garth: Early life

 Garth was born in Urbana, Illinois, to John and Carolyn Garth.
 The youngest of seven children (though their only child together), Garth spent much of her youth on a 25-acre horse ranch between Sadorus and Arcola, Illinois.
-For a time the family stayed in Tuscola, Illinois; but eventually they settled in Glendale, Arizona, when Garth was around 13 years old.
-She studied dance and modeled, and was soon discovered at a local talent competition by Randy James, Hollywood scout and manager.
+For a time, the family stayed in Tuscola, Illinois; but eventually, they settled in Glendale, Arizona, when Garth was around 13 years old.
+She studied dance and modeled, and was soon discovered at a local talent competition by Randy James, a Hollywood scout and manager.
 She attended Greenway High School as a freshman and transferred to Apollo High School in her sophomore year.
 Determined to become an actress, Garth would receive audition materials from Los Angeles that she would work on with Jean Fowler, a local acting coach.
 She left school during her junior year to work in Los Angeles with James and later obtained her high school diploma in California.

 Career

+1989–2001: Career beginnings and Beverly Hills, 90210

 In 1990, she landed the role of Kelly Taylor in the series Beverly Hills, 90210.
-Over the course of the series, Garth's character went through occasional rough times, and dealt with difficult issues in her personal life and with her family.
+Throughout the series, Garth's character went through occasional rough times and dealt with difficult issues in her personal life and with her family.
 Garth appears in all ten seasons of the show.
-She directed two episodes which was the second most of any cast member.
+She directed two episodes which was the second most of any cast member, and was the only female cast member of the show to direct.
 She won a Young Artist Award and was nominated for a Teen Choice Award for the role.
-She was also instrumental in launching the spin-offs Melrose Place and 90210, with the character of Kelly becoming a continuity icon by appearing in the most franchise episodes.
+She was also instrumental in launching the spin-offs Melrose Place and 90210, with the character of Kelly becoming a continuity icon by appearing in most franchise episodes.
+In 1993, she released a workout video titled Body In Progress.

 Her successful role on Beverly Hills, 90210 opened the door to several lead roles in made-for-TV films in the 1990s, including Danielle Steel's Star (1993), Without Consent (1994), Lies of the Heart: The Story of Laurie Kellogg (1994), Falling for You (1995), and An Unfinished Affair (1996).
 She also had minor and supporting roles in the theatrical films Telling You (1998), My Brother's War (1997), and Power 98 (1996).
+Garth also appeared at the WWF's WrestleMania X pay-per-view in 1994 as the guest timekeeper for the show's main event.

 Garth ranked No. 59 on the FHM 100 Sexiest Women of 2000, and #93 on the magazine's 100 Sexiest Women of 2001.